Asthma and Respiratory Health: Supporting Easier Breathing Naturally

 Gastroesophageal Reflux

 GERD is common in people with asthma and can worsen respiratory symptoms.
-Reflux management includes not eating close to bedtime, elevating the head of the bed, avoiding trigger foods (spicy, acidic, fatty), maintaining healthy weight and considering herbs like licorice (DGL) or supplements that support digestive function.
+Reflux management often starts with eating habits, meal timing, avoiding individual trigger foods, maintaining a healthy weight and coordinating care when symptoms persist.

 Sinusitis